KrotosBenjamin/KrotosBenjamin.github.io/_posts/2025-09-03-farewell-summer-students.md

 toc: false
 ---

-As we start the school year, I want to make sure I take time to thank and appreciate all of our summer members. **Thank you for sharing your time and science with us and we wish you the best of luck on your next journey!**
+💫 **With the school year beginning, we pause to celebrate the incredible group of summer students who brought their energy, insight, and passion to the HEART-GeN Lab.**

+To each of you: **thank you** for sharing your time, your science, and your unique perspectives with us.
+Whether you were coding models, exploring neurogenetic pathways, visualizing data, or diving into big questions about the brain — you helped shape an unforgettable season of growth, curiosity, and collaboration.

+Your work made an impact, but more importantly — **you did**.

-Your curiosity, dedication, and energy made this summer unforgettable.
-We cannot wait to see where your next steps lead you, and we hope you carry the HEART-GeN spirit with you everywhere you go.
+We’re so proud of everything you accomplished, and we can’t wait to see where your next steps lead.
+Wherever you go next, we hope you carry a piece of the HEART-GeN spirit with you: bold questions, collaborative science, and community at the core.

+Here’s to the journeys ahead. 🚀
+Stay curious.
+Stay fearless.
+Stay connected.

+#HEARTGeN #SummerResearch #Gratitude #STEMCommunity #FutureScientists #ScienceWithHeart